dward2/BME547/Lectures/image_encoding_decoding.md

 The binary number series of an image can be converted into a base64 string for transmission over the internet.
 Python has a built-in module called `base64` that contains encoding and decoding functions for base64.
-It is a built-in module, and so while it needs to be `imported` into code, it does not need to be separately installed in a virtual environment.
+It is a built-in module, and so while it needs an `import base64` in the code, it does not need to be separately installed in a virtual environment.

 Below is sample code for using `base64` for encoding and decoding an image.